junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Cas sicker, more symptom, Dean worries

 The door is closed tight in Cas's room.
 He realizes the light seeping out at the edge of the door is shivering, flickering violently.
-It's not the bedside lamp type of light, but the glazing bright white-blue light.
+It's not the bedside lamp type of light, but the glaring bright white-blue light.
 The one from angel grace.

 Dean's heart clutches.
 He pounds on the door.
 "Cas, you okay in there?
 Can I come in?"

 A shrieking pitch sounds up from inside, piercing through the air like a blade.
-It sounds like angel's true voice, the one cracked the gas station window when Cas first tried to speak to him before meeting him in a vessel.
+It sounds like angel's true voice, the one that cracked the gas station window when Cas first tried to speak to him before meeting him in a vessel.
 Except the voice this time sounds even higher and more shrilly than that time, sounding like a combination of warning and yelling of pain.

-Dean has to cover his ears at the sound of that, his eardrums might be bleeding otherwise.
+Dean has to cover his ears at the sound of that; his eardrums might be bleeding otherwise.
 The light under the doorframe recedes slowly.

 "What's happening, Cas?"
 Dean raises his voice, fumbling the doorknob with his elbow.

 He manages to turn the door open and rushes in without waiting for an answer.

 The last thread of silvery grace light flows into Cas's mouth right at the same moment as Dean bursts in.
-Cas's eyes are brightened up for a short while longer, and then it fades completely.
+Cas's eyes are brightened up for a short while longer, and then they fade completely.

 Cas is kneeling by the bedside chair, hands grabbing the chair arms, barely holding himself upright.
 His whole body is shaking violently like a winter leaf.
 He frowns so deeply that every crinkled line on his face is saying pain in its own way.

 "What's that?"
-Dean rushes to his side, bending over, looking at Cas closely, reaching out a hand but not daring to touch.
+Dean rushes to his side, bending over, looking at Cas closely, reaching out a hand, but not daring to touch.

 Cas's face is more pale than a sheet of paper.
 His lips are trembling.
 Sweat hangs on his forehead.
 Dean doesn't remember ever seeing Cas sweat -- not when he's an angel.

-Cas takes a few shallow breathes before answering shakily, "I didn't want you to see me like that, Dean."
+Cas takes a few shallow breaths before answering shakily, "I didn't want you to see me like that, Dean."

 He tries to get up on his shaky legs, using the chair to pull himself up.
 Dean lends him a hand and helps him turn around and sit down.

 Cas pants at the effort.

 "Sorry, I worried."
 Dean watches him with a heavy frown, ghosting a hand over his shoulder, hesitating at an inch's distance.
 "That's... that's your true form just now, isn't it?
 Why did you leave your body?
 Going anywhere?"
-His voice trembling at the last sentence.
+His voice was trembling at the last sentence.
 Dean feels his eyes sting.

 "I can better examine my condition in my true form," Cas confesses.